CA cares about your privacy

 Personal data covered by the Privacy Shield Framework may be provided to a third party as described in Q4 below.
 CA is accountable for personal data that it receives under the Privacy Shield Framework and transfers to a third party as set forth in the Privacy Shield Principles.
 CA remains liable under the Privacy Shield Principles if third-parties engaged to process personal data on its behalf do so in a manner inconsistent with the Privacy Shield Principles, unless CA proves that it is not responsible for the event(s) giving rise to the damage.

-If you have a complaint about CA’s use of your data under the Privacy Shield Framework see Q12 “What do you do if I have a question or a complaint regarding how CA is handling your personal data?” for information on what to do.
+If you have a complaint about CA’s use of your data under the Privacy Shield Framework, see Q11 “What should you do if you have a question or a complaint regarding how CA is handling your personal data?” for information on what to do.

 CA’s participation in the Privacy Shield Framework applies to all personal data that it receives from the EEA which is processed by CA as a data processor.
 It excludes HR data.

 Standard Contractual Clause (CA as Processor)

 (i) For the transfer of personal data between CA entities in the performance of its customer contracts CA has executed an intercompany data processing agreement with attached Standard Contractual Clauses.
 Contact CA for details.

 (ii) CA offers customers the right to enter into a customer specific data processing agreement with attached Standard Contractual Clauses.
-Click here to download the CA’s Data Processing Agreement.
+Click here to download CA’s Data Processing Agreement.